kvisness/Secure-submarine/README.md

 ### No Secrets Above Clearance Level (Authorization)

-> Task: When authenticated, a user should only see secrets with a `secrecy_level` that is equal or less than the user's `clearance_level`.
+X> Task: When authenticated, a user should only see secrets with a `secrecy_level` that is equal or less than the user's `clearance_level`.

 A user like `Captain Borodin` with password `shark` is be to visit `http://localhost:3000/#/secrets` to see all of the secrets!
 That's no good!
 There's a secret in there that calls him weird!